Overview

 What is Cost Basis Revaluation?

 Cost basis refers to the original value of an asset for tax and accounting purposes.
-When asset values fluctuate, cost basis revaluation helps adjust valuations based on real-time market conditions.
+When asset values fluctuate, book value revaluation helps adjust asset valuations to reflect real-time market conditions.

 For crypto firms, proper revaluation ensures: